Saner3/pytorch-transformers-comet/README.md

 the number from commonsense sentence should be lower than from the anti-commonsense one

 **Evaluate on metrics**
+To use the Scorer in COMET paper, first download a pretrained scorer from http://.../ and unzip to examples/ckbc_demo

-First generate the results of test set into a file
+First, generate the results of test set into a file

 ```
 python scripts/generate.py --model_type openai-gpt/gpt2/xlnet --model_name_or_path NAME_OR_PATH --output_file OUTFILE
 ```

-Then run the next script
+Then run the next script to get the scores

 ```
 python scripts/evaluate.py OUTFILE